SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 <a href="../../assets/downloads/compatibility/browser-mojave.xlsx" download>Click to download report</a>

-## MS Office 2019
+## Microsoft Office 2019

 ![office2019.png][img6]

-We have tested MS Office 2019 with SuperOffice 8.4.
+We have tested Microsoft Office 2019 with SuperOffice 8.4.
 We put more focus on Office-related functionalities such as Web Tools, MailLink, and document handling, and the rest of the areas were smoked.
 We did not find any compatibility-related issues/bugs during the test.
 The report was made on October 18th 2018.

 <a href="../../assets/downloads/compatibility/office-2019.xlsx" download>Click to download report</a>